The Complete Guide to Mind Mapping Basics

 MindMap AI ingests your raw content - text, PDFs, CSVs, images, audio, even video and converts it into a colour-coded, branch-perfect map in seconds, complete with drag-and-drop editing, smart icon suggestions, and one-click exporting.
 In short, AI turns how to mind map into a one-click experience.
 For a more detailed breakdown of this process, refer to the section on How an AI layer changes the game.

-Before β a messy 120-word bullet list about Project Launch.
+Before – a messy 120-word bullet list about Project Launch.

-After β MindMap AI's Text to Mind Map Generator creates five colour-coded primary branches (Goals, Timeline,
+After – MindMap AI's Text to Mind Map Generator creates five colour-coded primary branches (Goals, Timeline,

 Budget, Risks, Stakeholders) with nested subtasks - a live example of the mind map definition in action.

-7.3 Before / After: PDF-to-Map in 10s
+7.3 Before and After: PDF to Map in Seconds

 Extract headings & sub-points.